ezackr/BookBae/UserManual.md

 ## Description:

+BookBae is a dating/friendship app that matches people based on their literary preferences.
+A user’s profile on BookBae includes all the normal aspects of a dating profile, in addition to a “bookshelf.”
+A bookshelf is a collection of books the user selects to represent themselves.
+This lets users showcase their interests and personality in a unique way.
+Users are prompted to swipe on profiles of other users that like similar genres and meet their set parameters.
+Like most swipe-based dating apps, swiping right conveys interest, while swiping left conveys disinterest.
+If two users both swipe right on each other, they are "matched" and can begin a conversation in-app.
+Users are encouraged to draw on their similar literary preferences to start their conversation.

 ## How to Install:

 BookBae is currently still under production, but will soon be available in the Android App Store.